ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

       - Assume lognormal distribution of uncertainty.
 Units in GBD are live births per person, or equivalently, per person-year.
     * - SBR
-      - Still to live birth ratio
+      - Stillbirth to live birth ratio
       - get_covariate_estimates: covariate_id=2267
       - Parameter is not age specific and has no draw-level uncertainty.
         Use mean_value as location-specific point parameter.